Lion's Mane and Ashwagandha Stack for Brain Fog

 Ayurvedic Medicine Roots and Modern Clinical Evidence

 Ashwagandha has been central to Ayurvedic medicine for over 3,000 years, valued for promoting vitality, resilience, and mental wellness.
 Modern clinical research has validated much of this traditional use.
-Randomized controlled trials have demonstrated significant reductions in perceived stress, cortisol levels, and cognitive impairment in adults supplementing with standardized ashwagandha extract over 8-12 weeks.
+Randomized controlled trials have demonstrated significant reductions in perceived stress, cortisol levels, and cognitive impairment in adults supplementing with standardized ashwagandha extract over 8 to 12 weeks.
 One widely cited trial found that stress levels decreased by 15.8% in users of the ashwagandha and lion's mane combination over 8 weeks, with 74.9% of participants reporting reduced brain fog symptoms within 4 weeks.

 Cortisol Regulation and Neurotransmitter Support